 Internet Explorer (10+) is only partially supported since it uses CSS3 features.

-This one doesn’t look like CSS framework, but it does the same thing that other CSS frameworks do.
+This one doesn’t look like a CSS framework, but it does the same thing that other CSS frameworks do.
 If you know about Vuejs, this CSS framework seems familiar to you.
 Additionally, it requires Vuejs knowledge.
 Also, Vuetify helped you create a fantastic application.
 The Vuetify is built from the ground up to be semantic.
 Easy to learn.

 How does it work?